eeyribas/OpenGL-Programming-Examples/README.md

 glut.h  --> $(MSDevDir)....\VisualStudio\include

+The outputs of sample applications are located in the _Output folder.

 There are a total of 26 examples.
 These examples include the ones I learned during my university years.
 It's a good repository for those who want to learn the OpenGL Programming Language.